sharife/goldenthread-v2/site/content/_index.md

       It features Palestinian melodies sung by the **Aswat ensemble** in homage to the legacy of **Nabila Mango**; an excerpt play reading from *Where Can I Find Someone Like You, Ali?* by **Raeda Taha**; a traditional Palestinian dabke dance performance by **Al-Juthoor**; and selections from the work-in-progress musical *Mornings in Jenin*, written and composed by [Amal Bisharat](https://goldenthread.org/productions/reorient-2023/#open-modal-Amal%20Bisharat), based on the novel by Palestinian author **Susan Abulhawa**, followed by a facilitated conversation with audience and artists led by Golden Thread Executive Artistic Director **Sahar Assaf**.

       Pre-show activities include traditional Palestinian food for purchase, and a tatreez (traditional Palestinian embroidery) exhibit from “Threads for Belonging”, curated by **Souad Amine**, a Palestinian artist based in Lebanon.

+      March 8, 2024
     image: https://ucarecdn.com/967313d1-0197-427f-a732-8b62c4c65589/
     cta: Buy Tickets!
     link: https://goldenthread.org/tickets/